- 1 Bedrooms

 - Condo

-~Full size kitchen appliances and completely supplied.
+~Full size kitchen appliances and completely outfitted.

 ~All linen & towels are of the highest quality.
 Keyless entry.